MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/hropenabentrywithprovideruid.md

 ---
 title: "HrOpenABEntryWithProviderUID"
-description: Describes HrOpenABEntryWithProviderUID provides syntax and parameters.
+description: This article describes HrOpenABEntryWithProviderUID which opens the entryID using the Exchange Address Book identified by pEmsabpUID.
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer